VictorWTan/GameProject/README.md

  Set portions of divs = the image url

- JS Portion
+ <ins>JS Portion</ins>

-/ 1.
-Define variables for each element we have we need to access.
+ 1. Define variables for each element we have we need to access.